|

 need to.

-and I am delighted with the results."
 "We have the PowerPac Spoilers installed on two of

 our aircraft.
 The Spoilers are useful in getting down without circling